Nevado de Toluca Is the Little Volcano That Stole My Heart

 - Hike Time: 7–9 hours

 Need help packing for your adventure?
-Enter your email below to subscribe to Miss Adventure Pants, and I’ll send you my Ultimate High-Altitude Packing list for FREE.
-It’s exactly what I used to get ready for Mount Rainier, Bolivia, and Mexico.
+Subscribe to Miss Adventure Pants, and I’ll send you my Mountaineer’s Packing List for FREE!
+It’s exactly what I used last year to get ready for climbs in Bolivia, Mexico, and Mt.
+Rainier.

 Climbing Nevado de Toluca